Program

 Marcelo Labruna.
 Faculty of Veterinary Medicine and Zootechnics, University of São Paulo, São Paulo, Brazil.

 José A. Oteo.
-Center of Rickettsiosis and Arthropod-Borne Diseases (CRETAV), Infectius Diseases Department, San Pedro University Hospital-Centre for Biomedical Research (CIBIR), Logroño, Spain.
+Center of Rickettsiosis and Arthropod-Borne Diseases (CRETAV), Infectious Diseases Department, San Pedro University Hospital-Center for Biomedical Research (CIBIR), Logroño, Spain.

 How do I confirm the role of a rickettsia?